-Solutions to programming tasks (i.e. MATLAB code) have to be submitted in one single “m-file”.
+Solutions to programming tasks (i.e. Python code) have to be submitted in one single “py-file”.
 Please, use the template which can be downloaded for each exercise from this webpage.
-Rename the template such that it contains your last name and the number of the week (e.g. MyName04.m)
+Rename the template such that it contains your last name and the number of the week (e.g. my_name_04.py)

 Only the code attached to the email (and submitted on time) will be considered for the evaluation.

 The code must be unique for each person.
 It will be considered as plagiarism, if two or more similar solutions are submitted.